CodingTomo/how-green-continual-learning/README.md

 To replicate the paper experiments on DN4IL, the dn_split folder contains the splits used.
 Place these files in the dataset directory before training.

 ## Results
+Comparison in terms of training energy consumption (x-axis) and accuracy after the final incremental step (y-axis) across benchmarks and task sequence lengths.
 ![alt text](https://github.com/CodingTomo/how-green-continual-learning/blob/main/src/train_energy_vs_accuracy_all.jpeg)

 ## Citing